 Colleen Driscoll says: “A lot of times what people are thinking about with child- or baby-proofing is, ‘I have to go to the store and shop for all of this stuff,’ but a large part of making your home safer for your child is rearranging and reorganizing.”

-Use under-crib storage for less frequently used items that are accessible, but out of sight.
+- Have a secret stash.
+Use under-crib hidden storage for less frequently used items that are accessible, but out of sight.

 - Prep the laundry area.
 Babies create more wash than you’d think!
 Devise a system for washing and putting away baby’s clothing, blankets and towels.
 Tomlin says a hamper in a closet takes up less floor space.

 - Clean the counter.
 Set aside space for bottles, formula, bottle brushes and baby food.
 You might need to find a new home for that fancy espresso maker.

 - Organize the bathroom.
 Create storage for bath toys, baby shampoo and soap.
 A mesh storage bag neatly holds wet toys in the bathtub.

 - Arrange the wardrobe.
 Babies receive lots of clothes in different sizes, so sort by size using kids’ closet dividers, labeled drawers or boxes.
 Sort by current season, off-season, consign and donate,’” Wurth said.
 You may also want a place to store clothing for future babies of yours, or those of friends and family.
 Use stackable bins or vacuum seal bags to store them.